Leadership for Organizations, Clubs, & Students

 For Graduate Clubs:

 Missed this meeting or have other questions about graduate and professional student clubs?
-Email David Mattingly with SAO.
+Email Peggy Hnatusko with SAO.
 If you would like to schedule a meeting to talk about Club logistics or to make up a miss Club Information Meeting, please email David or call the SAO office (574-631-7308) directly to schedule an appointment.

 Is your club interested in learning more about working as a team?
-Reach out to David Mattingly in the Student Activities Office to schedule an appointment.
+Reach out to Peggy Hnatusko in the Student Activities Office to schedule an appointment.

 The Club Officer Trainings are designed for the new group officer who needs more information on how to be an officer.
 The Fall Training will be broken up into two sessions - feel free to attend one or both!
 All new leaders and group members are encouraged to attend.